wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * Microsoft Azure:
   - Updated the **Top 10 CPU Utilization** chart in the **Azure: Virtual Machine** dashboard to use the average value instead of the total value.
   - Updated the **Overview** tab to show information about the metric names.
 The default value for all azure metrics is the total value.

+* Tanzu Application Service -- Made significant updates and improvements to the TAS integration system alerts.
+In addition, to improve customer experience, we have added new alerts and deleted the alerts that are no longer needed.
+For more information and troubleshooting steps, see [Tanzu Application Service Alerts](integrations_tas_alerts.html).

 ## October 2022